 Financial Euphoria, Consumer Culture, and Literature of 1980s Japan Dreams of the Bubble Economy

 Introduction: The Rhapsody of Kamikaze Capitalism 1.
 Dreams of Surplus: The Age of Self-Conscious Consumption 2.
 You Are What You Buy: Consumer Identities in the Dawn of the Bubble Economy 3.
 The Age of Festivity: Women’s Ambition for Wealth and Consumption of Luxury 4.
-Irony of the Bubble Money: Lavish Consumption and Patriarchy in Spleen 5.
+An Irony of the Bubble Money: Lavish Consumption and Patriarchy in Spleen 5.
 Affective Values in Consumption: Intimacy with What Money Can(not) Buy 6.
 Malaise of Economic Euphoria: Bubble Japan in Search of Remedy 7.
-The Bubble Economy as Inspiration for Mass Entertainment Epilogue: Toward the Age of Post-Bubble Consumerism
+The Bubble Economy as the Inspiration for Mass Entertainment Epilogue: Toward the Age of Post-Bubble Consumerism